-As regulating bodies, researchers, and CBD brands continue to shape the public understanding of CBD in different ways, exploring its uses for dogs may seem a bit premature at first.
+As regulating bodies, researchers, and brands continue to shape the public understanding of CBD in different ways, exploring CBD for dogs may seem a bit premature at first.

 Each discovery we make in terms of how humans physiologically respond to CBD, however, sheds light on how dogs may respond to a cannabidiol supplement as well.